-There is a high degree of state involvement in the UAE banking sector.
-Most of the larger banks have some degree of government ownership.
+Most of the larger banks in the UAE have some degree of government ownership.
 Privatisation, though advocated in principle, has been slow to happen in practice.
 The state is also the banking sector's largest customer, in terms of both deposits and project financing.